Blog/Account-Based AI: Transform Your B2B Sales Strategy/10 Key Benefits of Using AI in Account-Based Marketing

 Automated Workflow and Efficiency

 Manual tasks like data entry, list building, and report generation consume up to 40% of an ABM team's time.
 AI automates these workflows: it cleans and enriches account data, builds segmented lists, sends personalized follow-ups based on triggers, and generates performance dashboards.
-Free from drudgery, teams focus on high-value strategy and relationship building.
+Freed from drudgery, teams focus on high-value strategy and relationship building.
 Automation also ensures consistency across channels, reducing human error and maintaining brand voice.

 Enhanced ROI Measurement and Attribution